vinckr/site/content/blog/w40k-reading-guide.md

 - [ ] Pharos (26) by Guy Haley
 - [ ] Angels of Caliban (38) by Gav Thorpe
 - [ ] Ruinstorm (46) by David Annandale
-- [ ] Bonus 40K: Scythes of the Emperor Anthology by L.J.
+- [ ] Scythes of the Emperor Anthology by L.J.
 Goulding

-- checked until here

 ## Part 6: Legion of One

 - [ ] The Last Remembrancer - Age of Darkness (16) by John French
-- [ ] Oath of Moment - Garro (42) by James Swallow
-- [ ] Sword of Truth - Garro (42) by James Swallow
-- [ ] Legion of One - Garro (42) by James Swallow
+- [ ] Weapon of Fate - Garro (42) by James Swallow
 - [ ] Luna Mendax - The Silent War (37) by Graham McNeill
 - [ ] Grey Angel - The Silent War (37) by James Swallow
 - [ ] The Devine Adoratrice - War Without End (33) by Graham McNeill